-Sheffey, a Federalist, was the representative for Virginia's 6th congressional district from 1815 to 1817.
+Sheffey was the representative for Virginia’s 6th congressional district and was a Federalist.
+He served from 1815 to 1817.

 From May 1809 to Mar 1817, Sheffey missed 271 of 1,072 roll call votes, which is 25.3%.
 This is worse than the median of 16.8% among the lifetime records of representatives serving in Mar 1817.
 The chart below reports missed votes over time.

 |Dec 1810-Mar 1811||104||28||26.9%||76th|